Placer.ai | 2025

 From Complexity to Clarity:

-Redefining Placer’s Visual Voice
+Redefining Placer’s Iconography

 Old vs new menu example